iamreymond/Local-Multi-Tier-App/README.md

 Follow the instructions provided in the attached PDF file.

 ## Credits
-Credit for this project goes to Sir Imran Teli from Udemy.
+Special thanks to Sir Imran Teli from Udemy, He's the owner of this project.